dsager/dotfiles/README.md

 # dotfiles

-Some scripts and notes to setup and customize my Linux environment (Ubuntu 18.04).
+Some scripts and notes to setup and customize my Manjaro Linux environment.

-This is opinionated and a constant WIP, but feel to look around anyway...
+This is a constant work-in-progress, but feel to look around for anything useful...

 ## Usage

-### Prepare old system before formatting
+### Prepare on existing system

 - Backup SSH and GPG by running `./scripts/backup/create.sh`
 - Backup IntelliJ settings (RubyMine, DataGrip, ...)